Calls

 More information about the CHM reinforcement calls can be found here.

-• promote the development of policy-relevant biodiversity indicators,
+• Produce and update policy-relevant biodiversity indicators,

-• improve monitoring capacity,
+• Improve monitoring capacity,

 The projects are submitted by a tandem of scientists and decision makers, to bridge the gap between data collection by scientists and data use by decision makers.
-The capacity building activities around these calls are summarized below:

 As awareness raising is also an integral part of the Convention on Biological Diversity (CBD) and its Post-2020 Global Biodiversity Framework, CEBioS regularly launches calls for proposals in order to help partner countries implement activities to raise awareness on the importance of biodiversity and the services it provides.
 In this way, CEBioS aims to contribute to a better knowledge of biodiversity linked to sustainable development and a better implementation of international environmental conventions in developing countries.